Jernesstar/VolcanicEngine/README.md

 It seeks to combine some of the most convenient features from these languages.
 "*Why not just use the aforementioned languages directly?*", you may ask.
 Here are a few reasons.

 **C#** is namely used by Unity.
-This implementation, however, lacks memory efficiency and performance both at compile and run time.
+This implementation, however, lacks memory efficiency and performance, both at compile and run time.
 Unreal uses **C++** and **Blueprints**, which provide a speed boost, but can be quite complex to use (it's C++ after all).
 **Python** is simpler syntactically, but being an interpreted language, it is again, slow.